 See the EEO-1 Job Classification Guide for in-depth descriptions of job classes.

 How to Get an ID and Password for EEOC Reporting

-If you’re required to file Form EEO-1 but haven’t reported before, you first need a company Login ID and password to access the EEOC’s website.
-Call the Joint Reporting Committee at 1-866-286-6440 or send an email to firstname.lastname@example.org for an ID and password.
+If you’re required to file Form EEO-1 but haven’t reported before, you first need to register as a company on the EEOC website.
+Call the Joint Reporting Committee at 1-866-286-6440 or send an email to [email protected] for an ID and password.
 (Note: You can also contact them by these methods if you lost your login information.)

 How to File the EEO-1 Report